-LendingTree’s stated purpose is to act as a market in which various lending institutions compete with each other for customers.
+LendingTree acts as a marketplace in which various lending institutions compete with each other for customers.
 But is LendingTree legit?
-Is LendingTree safe?
-How does LendingTree work?
-Does LendingTree run your credit?
-We have the answers to all these questions and more.
+And is it safe to use?

 - Telephone number